Local Housing Strategy

 Much of the evidence for our Strategy comes from the full assessment of current and future housing need carried out in the Housing Needs and Demand Assessment (HNDA), 2011.
 This sets out the requirements for both affordable and market housing over the next 10 years.

-The information from the HNDA will assist with the development of the CHS, and also the Local Development Plan, which is also currently under development by the Council's Planning Service, assisted with the development of the CHS.
+The information from the HNDA and the Local Development Plan, which is currently under development by the Council's Planning Service, assisted with the development of the CHS.

 Detailed Acton Plans will be developed over the next few months, to ensure the key actions identified in the Strategy are achieved.